Rapid Re-Housing Program

 - Rapid re-housing funding and stabilization services will be available to eligible households who are literally homeless to help them move into permanent housing and achieve housing stability.

-- Current household income must be 30% of Nevada County Median or less at the time of the initial evaluation. .
+- Current household income must be 30% of Nevada County Median or less at the time of the annual evaluation. .

 - Families/individuals must have a reasonable plan that will enable them to keep their housing long term.

 - Must lack sufficient resources and support networks necessary to retain housing without assistance from the Rapid Re-Housing program.

 Families/individuals who meet the guidelines may receive assistance with:

 - Legal services necessary to resolve a legal problem that prohibits participant from obtaining or maintaining permanent housing

 - Support in developing a housing stabilization plan that may include: budgeting, linkage to resources, housing search support and related assistance as appropriate to the family situation

 In order to receive rental assistance, the following rules apply: